LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 *********

-Lasso Server provides a means for bundling source files, HTML, images and other media types into a single deployable unit called a **LassoApp**.
+Lasso Server provides a means for bundling source files, HTML, images and other media types into a single deployable unit called a :dfn:`LassoApp`.
 LassoApps are served over the web using Lasso Server's FastCGI interface.
 Lasso Server is required to run LassoApps.
 A single server can run multiple LassoApps at the same time.

 The LassoApp system provides a framework of features to make app development easier and to support a clean and maintainable design.
-This system also permits data in one app to be accessed and shared by another, allowing multiple apps to be used in concert.
+This system also permits data in one app to be accessed and shared by another, allowing multiple apps to work in concert.

-..
-   -  **Basic Concepts** describes the LassoApp system
-   -  **Constructing a LassoApp** describes how to construct a Lasso application
-   -  **Serving Content from a LassoApp** describes the various methods of delivering content to the browser from a LassoApp
-   -  **Special Files in LassoApps** describes special purpose files within a LassoApp
-   -  **LassoApp Links** describes methods of including or referencing files both internal and external to a LassoApp
-   -  **Packaging, Distributing and Deploying LassoApps** details how to process a LassoApp for distribution
-   -  **Server Configuration** shows how to tailor LassoApp serving
-   -  **Tips & Tricks** provides real-world examples of specific techniques

 Basic Concepts